September 25th

 Meaning of the subhAShita:

-The foolish one sees the honey but not the chasm (he is falling into).
+The foolish one sees the honey but not the chasm (that he is falling into).
 He performs despicable deeds and is not afraid of going to hell either!

 Commentary:

-They say, 'Go to heaven for the climate and to hell for the company'.
-Let that not come true! :) Each one bears his own heaven or hell.
-So, make your own heaven and inspire those around to make their own as well.
+It is said, "Go to heaven for the climate and to hell for the company."
+Let this not be your fate!
+Each individual creates his own heaven or hell.
+Therefore, build your own heaven, and inspire those around you to do the same.

 pada vigrahaH: